RickyWang1020/Livegoods_House_Rental/readme.md

   - node2 (192.168.58.3): FastDFS Storage, Nginx, MongoDB
   - node3 (192.168.56.101): Docker
 - Use FastDFS to upload images that will be used for front-end display
-- Installed and configured `Docker` and `Registry` for deployment of the project as an image
+- Installed and configured `Docker` and `Registry` for the deployment of the project as an image

 3. Build the project backend

-- First, implement the following services in code:
+- First, implement the following service modules in code:
   - Eureka server
-  - Pojo Object: an object that stores the data information of an image, so that it can
+  - Pojo Object: an object that stores the data information (id, url, time created) of an image, so that it can be passed into other functions
   - MongoDB service
   - Banner service
   - Commons service: use enum class for coding the request result (success, error) to improve readability and decouple the program

-- Use ?? to package Docker images and send to the node servers
+- Use `io.fabric8` in Maven to build and package Docker images of the project and send to the node servers

-- Build spring cloud gateway service
+- Build spring cloud gateway service by configurations in the gateway module

 ### Part 2: Feature of Displaying Hot-selling Products